VSA Frequently Asked Questions

-All applications received during the application priority window (Jan.
-6 at noon to Jan.
-20 at noon) will be placed in a priority pool regardless of the particular date submitted within this window.
+All applications received during the application priority window will be placed in a priority pool regardless of the particular date submitted within this window.
 This means that all complete and qualifying applications submitted during the application window have the same chance for placement.
 At the close of this window, all applications received will be randomly assigned a number determining their placement in the review queue.
 Applications received after the application window will be time and date stamped upon arrival and reviewed in order of receipt.
 Applying during the priority window does not guarantee admission, but it does increase a student’s chances of admission.
 Because our courses fill quickly, we highly recommend that you submit your student’s application during our application window for the best chance at placement.

-While most classes fill within the application priority window (2020 dates: noon, Jan.
-6–noon, Jan.
-20; 2020), we will continue to accept applications throughout the spring until all classes are filled.
+While most classes fill within the application priority window in January, we will continue to accept applications throughout the spring until all classes are filled.

 Programs for Talented Youth works with organizations, companies, foundations, and individuals who are interested in directly supporting students’ attendance through named scholarships.
 Scholarships are based on criteria defined by the supporting organization, company, foundation, or individual and vary year-to-year.
 Scholarships, along with criteria, are located on the course page of the specific program session they are associated with.
 Scholarships range in monetary aid and eligibility requirements, with select scholarships offering full tuition.

 Interested in helping support students through a named scholarship or in connecting us with a company, organization, or foundation?
 Please contact our office to learn more!

 VSA specifically designs courses for academically gifted and advanced learners.
 Our instructors teach their courses at an accelerated pace and at a level of depth which research suggests works particularly well with academically gifted students.
-We use ACT/SAT/ PSAT scores as one reliable measure in determining a student’s ability to succeed at this accelerated and in-depth pace.
+We use test scores as one component in determining a student’s ability to succeed at this accelerated and in-depth pace.
 Please see the “How to Apply” page for more information and other eligibility options.